Mr. Snuffleupagus: Spelling

 According to sources such as the Sesame Workshop Web site and Sesame Street Unpaved, the character's name is spelled "Snuffleupagus".
 From the 1970s until the late 1980s, it was frequently hyphened, resulting in "Snuffle-upagus".
 Many licensors, closed-captioners, and fans (including websites) use spelling variations.
 The Jim Henson Company website has used the version "Snuffulupagus".

 Performers

 Snuffy was first performed by Jerry Nelson, then Michael Earl, and currently Martin P. Robinson.
 His back end has been performed by Richard Hunt, Brian Meehl, Frank Kane, and currently Bryant Young.

+In science

+In 2026, a newly described species of ghost pipefish living in the South Pacific Ocean was given the scientific name Solenostomus snuffleupagus, owing to its appearance reminiscent of the character.
+It has a long snout and is surrounded by "shaggy" red-orange filaments.
+The naming was supported by Sesame Workshop.